 - in all the circumstances the employer could not reasonably have avoided the need to make the variation.

-If the exception applies then the dismissal will not be automatically unfair, but the employment tribunal will consider if the dismissal was fair in the circumstances.
+If the exceptions apply then the dismissal will not be automatically unfair, but the employment tribunal will consider if the dismissal was fair in the circumstances.
 In doing this, it will consider mandatory factors including whether the employer consulted with the employee and a trade union (if one is recognised) or other employee representatives, and whether the employee was offered anything in return for agreeing to the variation,

 What this means is that employers will not be able to change terms and conditions of employment based on a sound business reason for doing so.
 The employer will need to be in "financial difficulties".
 We think this will be construed very narrowly given the wording in the government's consultation paper on remedies for fire and rehire which comments that the changed law, "will ensure that employers can only use the practice of fire and rehire if they can demonstrate that they were facing financial difficulties that threatened their viability …e.g. it was the only way to prevent insolvency".